ethersphere/bee-docs/docs/advanced/persistence.md

 Success!
 Our pin counter is set to `1`!

-#### Unpinning Files
+#### Unpinning Content

-If we later decide our content is no longer worth keeping, we can simply unpin it by sending a `DELETE` request to the files pinning endpoint using the same reference.
+If we later decide our content is no longer worth keeping, we can simply unpin it by sending a `DELETE` request to the pinning endpoint using the same reference.

 ```sh
 curl -XDELETE http://localhost:1633/pin/files/7b344ea68c699b0eca8bb4cfb3a77eb24f5e4e8ab50d38165e0fb48368350e8f